jordan-colman/FLAIR-Brain-Age/README.md

 Model was trained on inputed imaged aligned to MNI space 1mm^3.
 Images resampled to lower resolution in programme.

-The code can also be run in a Docker to evaluate 3D FLAIR images and can be dowloaded at: https://drive.google.com/file/d/1QHBC0mVXoOBRtZEDbVI-V0S45hMFgbnY/view?usp=sharing
+The code can also be run in a Docker of the 3D Inspetion-ResNet ensemble model to evaluate 3D FLAIR images and can be dowloaded at: https://drive.google.com/file/d/1QHBC0mVXoOBRtZEDbVI-V0S45hMFgbnY/view?usp=sharing

 Run Docker as docker run --rm \ -v `pwd`:/data \ flair-brainage-v1.0 \ compute_brainAge.sh \ /data/flair.nii.gz \ "chronological age"